Ecuador Expat Health Insurance Guide

 Instead, you’ll likely want to make use of one of the many international schools which teach in English, though most include Spanish lessons on a regular basis in order to help pupils learn the native language.

-While the standard of education at these private schools is generally higher than at non fee-paying schools, parents should be aware of the costs involved, which many expats consider excessive.
-As a result many parents opt to home school their children or even to send them to another country for education.
+While the standard of education at these private schools is generally higher than at non-fee-paying schools, parents should be aware of the costs involved, which many expats consider excessive.
+Thus, many parents opt to home school their children or even to send them to another country for education.

 You should be aware that virtually all the international schools are based in Quito and so should you reside elsewhere transportation to and from school should also be a consideration.